 A Vocational Qualification is a nationally recognised qualification aimed at employees who can meet national occupational standards of competence in the specific field for which the qualification is awarded.
 Vocational Qualifications do more than assess what someone knows.
 They confirm that the owner of the qualification can apply their knowledge and skills in the workplace.

-The Regulated Qualifications Framework (RQF) encompasses all vocational qualifications, including the previous Qualifications and Credits Framework (QCF) and National Vocational Qualifications (NVQ) system.
-The qualifications provide recognition of the skills, competence and knowledge of individuals who work in meteorological observing, forecasting, hydrometeorology and broadcasting.
+The Regulated Qualifications Framework (RQF) encompasses all vocational qualifications.
+The qualifications provide recognition of the skills, competence and knowledge of individuals who are already working in meteorological observing, forecasting, hydrometeorology and broadcasting.

 The RQF awards provide EU-recognised qualifications aimed at employees who can meet national occupational standards of competence in the specific field for which the qualification is awarded.

 National occupational standards define what someone is required to know and do in order to be able to carry out a particular piece of work.
 A process known as functional analysis is used to determine the activities that are undertaken to achieve the key purposes of a job.
 Standards for each of the activities are then designed to cover all aspects of performance and are always presented in terms of outcomes.
 National occupational standards for meteorologists have been developed through wide consultation with practising meteorologists in the field and are now approved for use.